kidscancode/godot_recipes/src-4/content/games/first_2d/first_2d_07.md

 pre: "07. "
 ---

-Now that our enemy can shoot, let's give them something to shoot at.
+Now that our player can shoot, let's give them something to shoot at.

 ## Setting up the scene